WillCBurroughs/mind-Reader/pseudoCode.md

 ## Finished version

 After making a version that has all of the basic conditions that I need.
 I think I'm going back through the code to make Everything look more like in the file provided (Though I really have to keep myself from making the fun project first ;)

+## Stretch goal

+Need to make screenshots with photos of everyone.
+For first version of game just play audio, need to add reset button that works.

+For second version need to have new Bucee people move across the screen.
+If person makes it to div on far right they are in the bucee zone and we move back to zone 1.

+For third version need to have users spawn at different Y-cordinates.
+Can have health bar and stats such as speed that we can change based on level and can think about adding bosses.